The term “assault on savers” is coming up more and more in commentary on how the world’s central banks are dealing with the financial crisis.

 This is where the tide has turned against the saver.
 In this low-interest rate environment a good money market fund can earn two per cent in a year, but the average MER is one per cent.
 Stripping out the annual fee, the average Canadian money market fund returned a paltry 0.37 per cent over the past year.
 In many cases an additional fee, called a load, is imposed when the fund is bought or sold.
 Factoring in fees and inflation savers are likely paying a manager to lose their money.

 Unfortunately for savers, most mutual fund accounts only allow transfers among various mutual funds, and cash or money market funds are the only choice.

 There are, however, options for savers outside of mutual funds.
 Competition has sprung up from some unlikely sources to provide high interest savings accounts.
 Rates are still relatively low but in most cases there are no fees because the institutions make their money by investing your savings in vehicles that pay out higher rates.

 Online lending broker RateSupermarket tracks the best rates on high interest savings accounts.
-Currently President’s Choice Financial is offering 2.6 per cent on new deposits outside an RRSP or TFSA as a promotion until July 15.
-ING Direct has a payback rate of 2.5 per cent annually on savings of over $5,000.
+Currently President’s Choice Financial and ING Direct have the highest payback rates at 2.5 per cent annually on savings of over $5,000.

-ING Direct also offers 2.5 per cent on savings in a TFSA, which means any interest accumulated on those savings is not taxed as income.
+In both cases PC Financial and ING Direct offer the same rate on savings in a tax free savings account (TFSA).
+That means any interest accumulated on savings is not taxed as income.